Chinese Wooden Sculpture | Wei Tuo Pusa | Early 19th Century

 Condition

-Well-preserved with remnants of original pigment.
-Natural surface wear, minor cracks, and aged patina consistent with age enhance both authenticity and collector value.
+Well-preserved with remnants of original pigment visible.
+Natural surface wear, minor age-related cracks, and patina consistent with age enhance its authenticity and historical character.

 Height: 11 in